 Q22: How many qualified teachers are at your centre?

-We have five qualified Teachers at the Waiwhetu Centre, and three provisional trained teachers at Avalon Centre.
+We have six qualified Teachers at the Waiwhetu Centre, and four qualified teachers at the Avalon Centre.

 Q23: How many Montessori trained Teachers are at your centre?

-Currently, the Waiwhetu Centre has two, and the Avalon Centre has two, however all staff have received varying degrees of in house training in the Montessori philosophy.
+Currently, the Waiwhetu Centre has two, and the Avalon Centre has one, however all staff have received varying degrees of in house training in the Montessori philosophy.

 Q24: Does your centre provide lunches for children attending Shine?

 Not at this stage.
 Children are asked to bring their own lunch boxes with a single serve lunch and a water bottle.
 We provide morning & afternoon tea.

 Q25: Your website describes your philosophy as a ‘blend’, what does that mean?